 Letters after the scholarship name indicate who may apply for the award:

 [F] Freshman | [C] Continuing | [T] Transfer | [G] Graduate

-Awarded to junior or senior recreation majors with a 3.0 GPA.
-Two recipients per year, preferable one male and one female.
+Awarded to junior or senior recreation majors with a 3.00 GPA.
+Two recipients per year, preferably one male and one female.

-The recipient shall have declared a degree and major to pursue studies in the teaching of Physical Education.
-If such a recipient is not available in any given year, then the scholarship could be awarded to a Recreation major.
-The recipient shall maintain enrollment to be considered full-time students by the University.
+The recipient shall have declared a degree and major to pursue studies in the teaching of physical education.
+If such a recipient is not available in any given year, then the scholarship could be awarded to a recreation major.
+The recipient shall maintain enrollment to be considered a full-time student by the University.
 All class levels are eligible for this award.

-Awarded to sophomore or older students with declared Dietetics major and hours completed in the dietetics major courses.
+Awarded to sophomore or older students with a declared dietetics major and hours completed in the dietetics major courses.